ptv-logistics/Log4ALA/README.md

 ## Issues

-Keep in mind that this library won't assure that your JSON payloads are being indexed, it will make sure that the HTTP Data Collection API [responds an Accept](https://azure.microsoft.com/en-us/documentation/articles/log-analytics-data-collector-api/#return-codes) but there is no way (right now) to know when has the payload been indexed completely... see also [SLA for Log Analytics](https://azure.microsoft.com/en-gb/support/legal/sla/log-analytics/v1_1/)
+Keep in mind that this library won't assure that your JSON payloads are being indexed, it will make sure that the HTTP Data Collection API [responds an Accept](https://azure.microsoft.com/en-us/documentation/articles/log-analytics-data-collector-api/#return-codes) typically it takes just a few seconds for the data/payload to be indexed, to know how much time does it take until the posted data has been indexed completely go to the OMS Portal click *Usage* then scroll over to the right and you can see the Performance dashboard ...
+There can be Live Site issues causing some delays, hence the official SLA is longer than this see also [SLA for Log Analytics](https://azure.microsoft.com/en-gb/support/legal/sla/log-analytics/v1_1/)

 ## Supported Frameworks